hensyou/cf-micro-service-architecture/README.md

 1. Install it into the IDE (https://projectlombok.org/download.html)
 2. Add it as a Gradle dependancies: compileOnly "org.projectlombok:lombok:1.16.14"

-## Services
+## Running This Application

-We will develop locally and deploy to PCF.
-Deployment can be to PCF Dev or PWS.
-Services will be made available via the PCF market place on PCF Dev or PWS.
+The application can be ran locally (running Spring Boot or PCF Dev) on in a hosted PCF (in this case PWS).

-### PWS Account
+## PWS Account

 To get the full Cloud Native experience, create an account on PWS for free to complete these labs.
 This is PCF running in AWS:

 http://run.pivotal.io/

-### PCF Dev
+## PCF Dev

 You can develop locally against PCF Dev while providing a similar development experience as PWS.
 It does require 6GB of memory to be free:

 https://pivotal.io/pcf-dev

+To run this application on locally or in PWS the following Services are required.

 ### Postgres